nursh/Quizzimo/README.md

 ### Description

 The project is a trivia site.
-The user is able to choose between categories(Art, History or Science).
+The user is able to choose between categories(Art, History or Science) and answer questions in that category.
+The user views their result after finishing the quiz.
 React front-end with Spring Boot MVC Backend

 ### Built with

 * Java (Spring Boot MVC)
   * JUnit
 * React
+* MaterialUI
 * Webpack
 * TravisCI
 * Gradle